 Students completing a qualification over the third or summer trimester and PhD and Master's students are also eligible to apply for advance graduation at one of the May ceremonies.
 You must apply before 1 February and your application is subject to the conditions outlined above.

 How do I get a copy of my academic record?

 You can visit the Faculty's Student and Academic Services Office, or if it is easier, you can fill out the Application for Official Academic Record form ( PDF, 180 KB) and bring/send the form to the Student and Academic Services Office with your payment details.

 Academic records (or transcripts) include the following information:

 - Victoria student ID

-- All Victoria results listed chronologically, and status of qualification also given (i.e. whether degree has been conferred)
+- status of qualification (i.e. whether degree has been conferred)

-- Other comments relating to academic matters may also be included.
+- other comments relating to academic matters where relevant.

 The document is printed on monogrammed paper and signed by an authorising officer of the University.

-Who is eiligible to apply for a Certificate of Completion?
+Who is eligible to apply for a Certificate of Completion?